 Before you decide on your logo or tagline, consider what your brand's dominant color will convey to your audience.
-People first identify colors, then shapes, and finally, they read words.
+Because people first identify colors, then shapes, and finally, they read words.
 Thus, your brand color is actually the most important aspect of your brand identity, even before the logo!

 But choosing the right flagship brand color isn't just about aesthetics, trends or personal taste (not even your designer's one); it's about psychology and identification.

 First, develop your brand's positioning, values, and attributes.
-This is because when selecting your brand color, you need to have a clear understanding of your brand’s position in the market; it matters significantly and you will see why below.
+This is because when selecting your brand color, you need to have a clear understanding of your brand’s position in the market; it matters significantly more than you may think and you will see why below.

-With this in mind, here’s how to select a color that not only stands out but also genuinely embody your brand’s identity and ethos.
+With this in mind, here’s how to select a color that not only stands out but also genuinely embodies your brand’s identity and ethos (and not what your competitors do or what your friends like).

 Brand colors do more than decorate; they communicate.
 The psychology behind color is complex because it's both culturally specific and personal.
 However, understanding general trends can guide your choices.